wayfair-incubator/AeroSharp/docs/README.md

     .SizeAsync("list_2_bin", cancellationToken); // Return the result of the "size" operation
 ```

-### Batch Operations

-_This feature is not yet implemented._

-Aerospike does not support batching update or write operations on multiple records in the same request.
-It does, however, support [fetching batches of records](https://docs.aerospike.com/docs/guide/batch.html#known-limitations).
-The [KeyValueStore](#keyvaluestore) data access object fetches records in batches when reading multiple keys of the same type.

 ## Set Scans

 Using the `ISetScanner` interface, you're able to scan all records in a specified namespace and set.
 This means you can iterate through every record, its key (see Caveat below) and value(s).